-Hybrids will become even more common over the next decade or so as automakers go to significant lengths to comply with strict emissions regulations.
+Hybrids will become even more common over the next decade or so as automakers go to greater lengths to comply with strict emissions regulations.
 If you’re unsure as to what exactly a hybrid is and how it works, we’ve got the answers.
-And if you’re interested in buying one, we’ve got a few tips for picking the best hybrid car for for any need or budget.
+And if you’re interested in buying one, we’ve got a few tips for picking the best hybrid car for any need or budget.

 What is a hybrid car?